codeandwork/courses/courses/prep/flaskTutorial1.md

 In views.py add a function called login that:

 * Checks if a customer has filled all the fields of the form and opens the new.html page if there are errors.
-* If there are errors, accordingly informs customers using flashing messages.
+* Also, informs customers using flashing messages.

 ## Exercise 1.3 (continued)